Training and Events

 The Common Approach is a highly evidenced, best practice approach to child and youth wellbeing.
 The Evidence for The Common Approach outlines in detail the evidence used in its development along with information on the evaluation and the impact it can have.

-The current training focusses on supporting professionals to prepare for conversations with a child or family, provides a framework for families to develop action plans and check progress, and gives a way to record discussions to develop better continuity between interactions.
+The current training focuses on supporting professionals to prepare for conversations with a child or family, provides a framework for families to develop action plans and check progress, and gives a way to record discussions to develop better continuity between interactions.

 The Common Approach is currently being implemented across education, health, allied health, community, and social service organisations throughout Australia, in both government and non-government settings.